Budapest is low-key one of my favorite cities in Europe!

 CITADELLA & LIBERTY STATUE

-The outstanding Citadella is a historic fortress that resides on top of Gillert Hill and it is one of the best free things to do during your one day in Budapest.
+The outstanding Citadella is a historic fortress that resides on top of Gillert Hill and it is one of the best free things to do in Budapest.

 Constructed many years ago by the Hapsburgs following the failed Hungarian War of Independence.